 - customers, including students, patients, and visitors;

 - people, respecting and empowering them, holding them accountable, and rewarding them for performance; and

 - simplification of processes and improvements in effectiveness and efficiency.

 The COO charges numerous vice presidents with oversight of particular aspects of the organization’s operations, including but not limited to the following:

 The senior vice president for operations oversees operations that fall under an array of University departments and programs, including budget, capital programs, facilities management, procurement and diversity supplier services, state governmental relations, and process simplification.

-The vice president for advancement supports the University’s fourfold mission of teaching, research, health care, and public service by fundraising for pan-University strategic priorities and providing resources and expertise to the University’s development community.
-In consultation with UVA’s schools and units, University Advancement sets “best practice” guidelines for fundraising staff through policies and procedures that meet the highest ethical and professional standards.
+The senior vice president for advancement and the vice president for advancement support the University’s fourfold mission of teaching, research, health care, and public service by fundraising for pan-University strategic priorities and providing resources and expertise to the University’s development community.
+In consultation with UVA's schools and units, University Advancement sets "best practice" guidelines for fundraising staff through policies and procedures that meet the highest ethical and professional standards.

 University Advancement oversees multiple areas of fundraising and engagement initiatives, including annual giving, Cavalier Connect (UVA Phonathon), Cavalier Travels, faculty excellence, global initiatives, Jeffersonian Grounds, lifetime learning, planned giving, reunion giving, scholarship support, University arts, and UVA Clubs.
 It additionally provides services such as community learning, donor relations, gift accounting, information technology, and prospect research.

 The vice president also leads Advancement Communications, which supports a broad array of fundraising initiatives through the development of print and electronic publications as well as social media communications.